bahramib/llvm-project/README.md

  * `--multipass-phase`, which sets the executing binary into one of the three phases
  * `--multipass-dir`, which specifies a data directory which acts as persistence between parallel processes and the phases themselves

+These parameters are crucial only for the driving of the multi-pass analysis, and deal with pseudo-temporary data.
+As such, they ***SHOULD NOT*** be exposed and configurable via the `.clang-tidy` file.

 ### The three phases

 #### Collecting per-TU data